 Rashimah Rajah was the second professor invited through the CCU International Visiting Lecturer Program.
 From January-March 2017 Rajah taught three management courses at the Wall College of Business and also delivered a Professional Development Activity about studying in Germany.
 Though she is originally from Singapore, Rajah came to Coastal Carolina University from Hochschule Koblenz RheinAhrCampus in Remagen, Germany, one of CCU's partner universities, where she teaches management and serves as an international coordinator.

 Students from Coastal Carolina University can take coursework in business or health sciences taught in English at Remagen as part of a semester or year-long exchange.
 CCU students who study in Remagen pay in-state tuition, and scholarships are available to support their studies in Remagen.
-For more information about studying in Remagen, please Study Abroad or click here.
+For more information about studying in Remagen, please Education Abroad or click here.